EMDR Therapy in Las Vegas and Online

 Book a free 20-minute consultation.
 It's a low-pressure conversation where you can ask questions, share what's bringing you in, and get a sense of whether we're a good fit.
 You don't have to know exactly what you need or have the right words to describe it.
 We'll talk, see what feels right, and figure out the path forward together.

-I offer EMDR therapy in Las Vegas for in-person sessions and online throughout Nevada, New Jersey, and Colorado.
+I offer EMDR therapy in Las Vegas for in-person sessions and online throughout Nevada, Utah, Colorado, and New Jersey.
+I specialize in therapy for childhood trauma, anxiety therapy, and post-trauma support in Las Vegas and virtually.

 Wherever you are, you deserve relief that lasts.